StackVista/stackstate-docs/configure/health/debug-health-sync.md

 {% hint style="info" %}
 Errors will be closed once the described issue has been remediated.

-For example a `SubStreamStopWithoutStart` will be closed once the health synchronization observes a new stop snapshot message that properly closes a previous start snapshot.
+For example a `SubStreamStopWithoutStart` will be closed once the health synchronization observes a start snapshot message followed by a stop snapshot message.
 {% endhint %}

 | Error| Description |